karripar/weedify-frontend/readme.md

 1. Clone the repository using `git clone https://github.com/karripar/weedify-frontend.git` in your terminal.

 2. Install the required packages: <br>
-   Make sure you have node.js installed and run: <br>
-   `npm install` (may need `--legacy-peer-deps` to resolve dependency issues) to install all the necessary packages.
+   Make sure you have node.js installed and run: <br>r `npm install` (may need `--legacy-peer-deps` to resolve dependency issues) to install all the necessary packages.

 3. Set Environment Variables Create a .env file with the following variables: